venture23-aleo/verulink/scripts/aws/DEPLOYMENT.md

         - Attestor key file

-8. Once successfully deployed, save the SSH key of the machine located in your home directory.
+9. Once successfully deployed, secure and backup the SSH key file  of the machine located in your home directory.
-9. If using CloudShell, download the key by going to **Actions** and selecting **Download file**. _Input the correct full path of the key file_.
+   > Note: If using CloudShell, download the key by going to **Actions** and selecting **Download file**. _Input the correct full path of the key file_.
-10. Access the remote attestor machine via SSH and verify the services.
-The IP address is located in the `inventory.txt` file, and the SSH private key is also available in the same project directory.
+10. Access the remote attestor machine via SSH and verify the services (From your deployment machine).
+The IP address is located in the `inventory.txt` file (in the current directory) and the SSH private key is also available in the same project directory.
 ```bash
 ssh -i <private_key_file.pem> ubuntu@IP_ADDRESS
 ```
-11. Verify the services: `chainService` and `signingService`
+10. Verify the services: `chainService` and `signingService`
 ```bash
 docker ps
 ```